 How I Landed My Dream Job

 After working with Katherine for a while, I asked her how she felt when I approached her that fateful day at Soho House.
 “I respond to boldness because I've always been bold," she answered.

-Recently, when I asked Katherine how she reacted when I approached her out of the blue, she said, “I respond to boldness, because I have always been bold.
-When I decided I wanted to work at a fashion magazine, I figured out the email formula for my favorite teen titles (Teen Vogue and Ellegirl) and emailed absolutely everyone on the masthead of each until someone responded.
-Only one or two people did, but that was enough.
-One month later, I was made West Coast editor of Elle and Ellegirl magazines.”
+"Back when I decided that I wanted to work at a fashion magazine, I figured out the email formulas at my favorite teen titles, which, at that time were Teen Vogue and Ellegirl, she added.
+"Then, I emailed absolutely everyone on those mastheads until someone responded.
+Just one or two people did, but that was enough: One month later, I was made West Coast editor of Elle and ElleGirl magazines.”

 I didn't wait around, hoping for a great opportunity to just appear out of the blue; I created my own opportunity—and so should you.
 Figure out what it is you truly love to do, be bold about it, and then make it your career.
 Who knows?
 Maybe your role model will respond to your own brand of boldness in the same way that mine did.